Kristian2109/BankSoftware/README.md

     - After successful registration, you should login to your profile.

 4. Deposit
-    - You can deposit a positive sum up to 100000.
+    - You can deposit a positive sum up to 100000 BGN.

 5. Withdraw
-    - You can withdraw without limits, unless you exceed your max overdraft which is 10000.
+    - You can withdraw without limits, unless you exceed your max overdraft which is 10000 BGN.

 6. Transfer
     - You can transfer to a user who is in the database.
 It isn't correct to try to transfer to yourself.
 Also your overdraft should be in limits.